 3. Recycle and Reuse Products

-In these landfills, these plastics and other materials decompose slowly and release toxic materials into the soil.
+In these landfills, plastics and other materials decompose slowly and release toxic materials into the soil.
 These toxic substances are very harmful to the health of the soil and are a major source of soil pollution.

 4. Get the Locals Involved

-5. Promote Use of Natural Manure
+5. Promote the Use of Natural Manure

 Natural manure is one of the best sources of nutrients for the soil.
 It is harmless and completely organic.
 It adds essential nutrients to the soil and restores the health of the soil.
 It has no harmful by-products that could harm the soil or the environment in any way.